ariatemplates/atpackager/doc/visitors.md

 Then, it normalizes the skin definition using [`aria.widgets.AriaSkinNormalization.normalizeSkin`](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.widgets.AriaSkinNormalization:normalizeSkin:method), replacing the content of the file if done with success, logging an error otherwise.

+# Import Aria Templates Packages: `ATImportPackages`

+Add source files from the given Aria Templates packages.
+This allows to process each file stored in those packages, and optionally to rebuild the same packages after processing the content.

+__When__: `onInit`

+## Configuration

+* `sourceDirectory`, [`String`](http://devdocs.io/javascript/global_objects/string), defaults to `""` (empty): the directory from which to import the packages.
+* `sourcePackages`, defaults to `['**/*']`: a set of patterns to select the packages to be imported.
+Passed to the method [`grunt.file.expand`](http://gruntjs.com/api/grunt.file#grunt.file.expand) as `patterns`.
+* `logicalPaths`, defaults to `['**/*']`: a set of patterns to filter the files to be imported inside the selected packages.
+Passed to the method [`grunt.file.isMatch`](http://gruntjs.com/api/grunt.file#grunt.file.ismatch) as `patterns`.
+* `builder`: can be either `false` or a builder configuration object and defaults to `{type: 'ATMultipart'}`: If this option is not `false`, for each imported package a new package will be created with this builder, and will be associated to the files imported from this package.
+If this option is set to `false`, the imported files are not associated to any package (so it is possible to repackage them differently).

+## Description

+The packages to import are selected by the `sourceDirectory` and the `sourcePackages` properties.
+The files to import from those packages are filtered by the `logicalPaths` property.
+For each imported package, if the `builder` property is not `false`, a similar package is configured in the packaging, and associated with the files imported from it.